-The Eagles best known album is similar in shape to One Of These Nights, with long-winded songs wrestling with questions of fame and debauchery.
+The Eagles best-known album has a similar format to One Of These Nights; long-winded songs wrestling with questions of fame and debauchery.
 Bernie Leadon had left the band, and was replaced by James Gang guitarist Joe Walsh, who supplied the muscular guitar riff for ‘Life In The Fast Lane’ and moved the band further away from their country roots.
 The three big hits are all at the start, and the rest of the album is more mellow – even the rocker ‘Victim Of Love’ is slow.
-Speaking of ‘Victim Of Love’, there’s a charming story where the song’s main writer, Don Felder, was scheduled to sing lead vocals, but was taken out to lunch by the group’s manager, while Henley completed the lead vocal behind his back.

 On The Border

-On The Border is my favourite Eagles record because it captures the band in a state of flux between their early country sound and the more mainstream rock of their later work.
-It’s their most energetic work, and if there are throwaways like the Jackson Browne written ‘James Dean’, there are charming album cuts like the almost power-pop of Meisner’s ‘Is It True?’, Leadon’s Gram Parson’s tribute ‘My Man’, and the country/rock hybrid ‘Midnight Flyer’.
-New guitarist Don Felder adds punch to ‘Already Gone’ and ‘Good Day In Hell’, while Henley’s gritty vocal on the acoustic ‘Best Of My Love’ took the group to mega-stardom.
+The Eagles third album is highly under-rated.
+After Desperado failed to make the top 40, it was the single ‘Best Of My Love’ from On The Border that reached number one and set the Eagles of the path to mega-stardom.
+It captures the band in a state of flux between their early country-rock and the harder-edge of their later work.
+The single ‘James Dead’ is corny, but there are charming album cuts like the power-pop of Meisner’s ‘Is It True?’, Leadon’s heartfelt Gram Parson’s tribute ‘My Man’, and the inventive country-rock hybrid ‘Midnight Flyer’.
+Incoming guitarist Don Felder adds punch to ‘Already Gone’ and ‘Good Day In Hell’.

 How do you feel about the Eagles?
 Do you like them enough to have a favourite Eagles album?